pycage/pilvini/README.md

      one easily with `echo -n "<password>" | md5`, or use an online MD5 hash generator, such as [http://www.adamek.biz/md5-generator.php].
    * `home` This is the path that *pilvini* makes accessible.

+ * `global` This is the section for global settings.
+   * `debug` Set this value to true to enable verbose debug logging.

 If you are giving other users access to *pilvini*, you should make sure that none of them can access its `config.json` file.
 While the MD5-hashed passwords